 Charges filed in New Mexico in former Ferndale resident's 2014 murder

 Jan.
-29—A New Mexico man is behind bars facing homicide charges, accused of the 2014 killing of a co-worker who was a Johnstown-area native.
+31—JOHNSTOWN, Pa. — A New Mexico man is behind bars, facing homicide charges, accused of the 2014 killing of a co-worker who was a Johnstown-area native.

 Albuquerque police said DNA test results received late last year enabled them to charge Lance Beaton, saying the 59-year-old man murdered Danette Webb, who volunteered alongside him at a faith-based New Mexico charity called Noonday.